 - Three out of five at-fault drivers in vehicle-bicycle collisions are never cited.

 When an accident of any kind occurs, it is critical to take the appropriate actions as soon as possible.
-Contact police and emergency personal to assess the scene as soon as possible, and do not leave the scene of the accident without first filing a report, gathering contact information of those involved in the accidents (along with witnesses), photos of the scene, and treat any injuries that require immediate attention.
+Contact police and emergency personnel to assess the scene as soon as possible, and do not leave the scene of the accident without first filing a report, gathering contact information of those involved in the accident (along with witnesses), photos of the scene, and treat any injuries that require immediate attention.
 Never accept a settlement or give a statement without first consulting an experienced attorney and discussing your case to determine your claim.
+Call 425-455-3186.